rgbkrk/synchronized-object-diff-spec/README.md

 * How do we initiate the model?
   - Tempted to rely on display_data/execute_reply/pager, relying on the mimebundles
 * How do we handle binary payloads (from the message spec)?
+* How do we delete a model / know to delete a model? (are there "listeners")